pollygot/dev.pollygot.com/docs/flock/expo.md

 ## Send batch Push Notification

-To send a multiple Push Notifications in one go, simply change the `payload` to an array of objects.
-For example
+To send the same Push Notification to multiple users, ensure that the "to" inside "expo" is an array of strings.

 ```json5
 // POST https://flock-api.pollygot.com/v1/nexmo/sms/send?apiKey=YOUR_API_KEY